 My favorite water bottle is my Hydroflask.
 It’s stainless steel and keeps things cold (or hot) for hours, and I mean hours even baking in the hot sun.
 They have all sorts of sizes and colors too.

-3. I stopped buying plastic bags and just use Tupperware or reusable bags.
+3. I stopped buying plastic bags and just use glass containers or reusable bags.

-I recently ran out of sandwich sized bags and I started using a Tupperware to bring sandwiches and other meals into work.
+I recently ran out of sandwich sized bags and I started using glass containers to bring sandwiches and other meals into work.
 I realized, anything I would normally put in a plastic baggy, I could just put in a reusable container or use these handy Bees Wrap food wraps.

 I LOVE these simple glass ones from Amazon.
 They are safer to use in the microwave than plastic and are oven and freezer safe too.